archdevlab/llvm-minimal-git/README.md

 ### SPIRV-Headers and SPIRV-Tools

 This repo contain spirv-headers-git and spirv-tools-git package.
 Why so?
 Because SPIRV-LLVM-Translator depends on it.
+Easier to have it in this repo and compile them at the same time of compiling LLVM.

 ### Mesa